davidrd123/rescribe-cli/README.md

 # Rescribe CLI

-A system tray application that converts speech to text using OpenAI's Whisper Large V3 Turbo model.
+A Windows system tray application that converts speech to text using OpenAI's Whisper Large V3 Turbo model.
 Record audio with a hotkey and get instant transcription copied to your clipboard.

 ## Features